mqq-marek/ProjectEuler-254/README.md

     return sum([sg(i) for i in range(1, n + 1)])
 ```

-Day 0 contains initial code extended with simple reporting and test cases.
+Day 0 contains only initial code extended with simple reporting and test cases.

 By using this approach you can compute function sg until value 45 in around
 90 seconds on
 Intel(R) Core(TM) i5-4310U CPU @ 2.00GHz   2.60 GHz.

 Python code is in file euler_00_naive.py.
 Tests are in test_euler_00_naive.py.

-Initial analysis will be done next day.

 ## Day 1